apostrophecms/docs/docs/README.md

 * Apostrophe is not supplying CSS classes, so we supply our own.
 * We can nest widgets even more deeply than this if we wish.
 In A3 there is no technical limit on nesting, apart from common sense.

-Custom widgets can also make great use of async components, which we'll talk about later.

-## Building Page tree navigation
+## Page tree Navigation

 Building a page tree in Apostrophe 3 is largely the same as you would in Apostrophe 2.
 For a quick refresh:

-* `data.home` is the home page.
+- `data.home` is the home page.
-* `data.home._children` contains its top-level children (tabs).
+- `data.home._children` contains its top-level children (tabs).
-* `data.page` is the current page.
+- `data.page` is the current page.
-* `data.page._children` contains the children of the current page.
+- `data.page._children` contains the children of the current page.
-* `data.page._ancestors[data.page._ancestors.length - 1]._children` contains the peers of the current page, including itself.
+- `data.page._ancestors[data.page._ancestors.length - 1]._children` contains the peers of the current page, including itself.
-* `data.page._ancestors` contains the ancestors of `data.page`.
+- `data.page._ancestors` contains the ancestors of `data.page`.
-* By default, one level of `_children` are available on each ancestor, including the home page, and on `data.page` itself.
+- By default, one level of `_children` are available on each ancestor, including the home page, and on `data.page` itself.
 If you want more for dropdown menus, you can configure the `@apostrophecms/page` module to give you more:

 ```js
 // in modules/@apostrophecms/page/index.js